CBAM – what importers need to know right now

 The legal foundations were laid with Regulation (EU) 2023/956.
 This was specified in more detail on August 17, 2023 with Implementing Regulation (EU) 2023/1773 for the transition phase.
 The EU provides an overview of regulations and assistance on its Carbon Border Adjustment Mechanism website.

-Specifically, anyone importing emissions-intensive goods into the EU will in future have to purchase CBAM certificates to compensate for the difference between the cost of CO₂ emissions in the country of production and the price of CO₂ certificates in the EU.
+Specifically, anyone importing emissions-intensive goods into the EU must in future purchase CBAM certificates to compensate for the difference between the cost of CO₂ emissions in the country of production and the price of CO₂ certificates in the EU.
 In the transition phase until December 31, 2025, no purchase of CBAM certificates is necessary.

 All companies that act as importers in the EU and, as such, import goods listed in Annex I of Regulation (EU) 2023/956 from third countries are affected.
 This concerns goods from the following sectors: iron and steel, aluminum, cement, fertilizers, electricity and hydrogen.